-However, IBC merge mode uses the syntax element six_minus_max_num_merge_cand originally designed for regular merge mode to specify the maximum number of IBC merge candidates.
+Issue 1: IBC merge mode uses the syntax element six_minus_max_num_merge_cand originally designed for regular merge mode to specify the maximum number of IBC merge candidates.
 In order to independently indicate the maximum number of merging candidates of IBC merge mode, this contribution proposes to add a new syntax element as the same as other merge modes already have.

-This proposal further discusses whether to separate the merge index signaling that are currently shared by regular merge mode and IBC merge mode.
+Issue 2: This proposal further discusses whether to separate the merge index signaling that are currently shared by regular merge mode and IBC merge mode.
 It is claimed the proposed design can not only unify the derivation of the maximum numbers of different merge modes, but support flexibility to determine the complexity at encoder side.

 Issue on maximum number of IBC merging candidates

-It is proposed to add a slice-level syntax element constant_minus_max_num_ibc_merge_cand to specify the maximum number of IBC merging candidates supported in the slice subtracted from a constant N, where N is a pre-assigned fixed constant such as 5 or 6.
+Proposed 1.1: It is proposed to add a slice-level syntax element constant_minus_max_num_ibc_merge_cand to specify the maximum number of IBC merging candidates supported in the slice subtracted from a constant N, where N is a pre-assigned fixed constant such as 5 or 6.
 The maximum number of IBC merging candidates, MaxNumIntraBlockCopyMergeCand, is derived as follows:

 MaxNumIntraBlockCopyMergeCand = N – constant_minus_max_num_ibc_merge_cand